Average Customer Acquisition Cost (CAC) By Industry

 There are a lot of variations between sectors and websites in any given sector.
 You should always strive to make changes in your website and marketing strategies to attract more customers for less price.

-You can also use changes in your marketing strategy, try out changes in your SaaS marketing plan and utilize new advertisement techniques to optimize your customer acquisition cost for your business.
+You can also use changes in your marketing strategy, try out changes in your SaaS marketing plan and utilize new advertisement techniques (such as subliminal advertising) to optimize your customer acquisition cost for your business.

 Conducting A/B testing is a great way to figure out what your customer base wants without spending extra effort and resources for testing.
-This method will also enable you to conduct two different methods at the same time as well, which saves you from a lot of trouble and wants you to take into account different marketing fluctuations for your methods.
+This method will also enable you to try out two different methods simultaneously as well, which saves you from a lot of trouble and wants you to take into account different marketing fluctuations for your methods.

 4. Try Specialized Marketing